trujilloRJ/personal_blog/content/posts/radar-doppler.md

 https://www.kaggle.com/datasets/iroldan/real-doppler-raddar-database

-Additional details about the radar system and the adquisition and labeling process can be found in the original paper at:
+Additional details about the radar system and the acquisition and labeling process can be found in the original paper at:

 https://digital-library.theiet.org/content/journals/10.1049/iet-rsn.2019.0307